-What we learned: For the first time, Jayson considered removing the cap on membership to grow the community’s positive impact.
+What we learned: For the first time, we considered removing the cap on membership to grow the community’s positive impact.
 We hit our stride.
 Then came the pandemic.

 How we evolved: The whole business pivoted to digital offerings, turning a three-day live event into ongoing, holistic support.
 Our core offering remained intact, but our format changed dramatically.

 What happened: MMT launches its first yearly membership model: one, three and five-year packages are built—some members jokingly ask for a lifetime option.
-Immediately, the community was bought-in.
+Immediately, the Community was bought-in.
 With Covid-19 still restricting travel, MMT Palmetto Bluff was postponed again.
-Again, all members kept their spot.
+Again, after being offered refunds, all members kept their spot.

 What we learned: Good relationships are like good investments; they compound over time.
 This commitment to long-term value is reflected in our annual membership model.

-How we evolved: Jayson hired a fulltime team for the first time.
+How we evolved: Jayson and Kandis hired a full-time team for the first time.
 Staffing up was a risky move during a pandemic, but necessary to reimagine the business, re-establish format and scale the membership model.